tensorchord/qtext/README.md

 Some of the dependent services can be opt-out:
 - `emb`: used to generate embedding for query and documents
+- `sparse`: used to generate sparse embedding for query and documents
-- `colbert`: used to provide the semantic highlight feature
+- `highlight`: used to provide the semantic highlight feature
 - `encoder`: rerank with cross-encoder model, you can choose other methods or other online services

 For the client example, check: